Angular Declarative Approach

 export class HomeComponent {

-// this feels like a declarative, but we have to look at all the places that itemsLeftInStock to understand how the logic works.
+// This feels declarative, but we have to look at all the places that itemsLeftInStock is used to understand how the logic works.

 itemsLeftInStock = this.itemService.getItemsLeftInStock();